jcaledo/Multisite-Phosphorylation-and-Noise/README.md

 # Multisite-Phosphorylation-and-Noise
-Scripts and other Supporting Information for the manuscript entitled "Multisite Phosphorylation Provides a Reliable Mechanism for Making Decisions in Noisy Environments"
+R Markdown that provides some code as Supplementary Information that accompanies the manuscript entitled "Multisite Phosphorylation Provides a Reliable Mechanism for Making Decisions in Noisy Environments"